 Breastfeeding has been a part of my life for years now.
-I’ve researched everything on keeping milk supply high, full of fat and nutrient dense.
-I am still breastfeeding my toddler, which I will write on soon because I didn’t breastfeed my other two boys into toddlerhood.
+I’ve researched everything on keeping the milk supply high, full of fat, and nutrient-dense.
+I am still breastfeeding my toddler, which is a new experience because I didn’t breastfeed my other two boys into toddlerhood.

 First, your milk is going to be fattier at different times of the day.
-The times of the day your breasts seem to be fuller are actually when there is going to be more water in your breast.
-The foremilk is what comes out first, which has a wattery consistency to hydrate the baby.
-The hind milk comes after the breast is emptied, and that is the fat to satiate the baby.
+The times of the day when your breasts seem to be fuller are actually when there is going to be more water in your breasts.
+The foremilk is what comes out first, which has a watery consistency to hydrate the baby.
+The hind milk comes after the transitional milk and after the breast is emptied, and that is the breast milk fat to satiate the baby.

 Start With Extra Pumping:

-You can give your baby more hind milk by pumping prior to feeding.
-Pump out the thinner milk, or foremilk and save it, then have your baby nurse for the hind milk.
-Doing this a few times a day can help your baby get more fat in their bodies, which may be all you need to do.
-My sister had amazing luck with this manual pump, and I like this automatic pump.
-Make sure to get a pumping bra for the automatic one, so you can be hands free and multi-tasking.
+You can give your baby more milk by using a breast pump before feeding.
+Pump out the thinner milk, or foremilk and save it, then have your baby nurse for the hind milk after the breast milk changes.
+Doing this a few times a day can help your baby increase the fat levels in their bodies, which may be all you need to do.
+This allows you to control the quality of breast milk your baby is consuming.

 Protein is Essential:

 In this study, the Sunflower Lecithin stopped the decrease of fat loss in breastfeeding moms.
 Why they say it in a double negative for the study I have no clue, but it is proving that the Sunflower Lecithin brings fat content up.
-You can also read this personal story of Sunflower Lecithin increasing fat content in breast milk.
+You can also read this personal story of Sunflower Lecithin increasing the fat content in mother’s milk.
 This mom used these soft gels and had great success.

 Eat Low Carb and Higher Fat:

-One 2009 study reported that moms on a low carb diet had Infants’ with an energy intake (kcal/day) that was higher during the LCHF diet than during the HCLF diet.
+One 2009 study reported that moms on a low-carb diet had Infants’ with an energy intake (kcal/day) that was higher during the LCHF diet than during the HCLF diet.
 The estimated average maternal energy expenditure and the sum of maternal energy expenditure plus milk energy content were higher during the LCHF diet than during the HCLF diet (source).
-It is definitely worth a try.
-The idea is that the higher amount of fat in the mother’s body will translate into the breast milk.
+It is worth a try.
+The idea is that the higher amount of fat in the mother’s body will translate into breast milk.

 Don’t Eat Just Any Fat:

-Research has shown that the types of fats you eat will be present in your breast milk.
-A study published in 2002 in the “European Journal of Clinical Nutrition” demonstrated that the breast milk of Spanish mothers was lower in saturated fat and higher in monounsaturated and omega-3 fatty acids, which reflects the traditional Mediterranean diet of Spain.
-So, you want to eat the monounsaturated and polyunsaturated fatty acids that are super important to brain development.
-These are the fats found in vegetable oils, nuts, seeds and fish.
-If you can’t get the amount of fat to increase, you can ensure that the right fats are present.
+Research has shown that the types of fats you eat will be present in your breast milk production.
+A study published in 2002 in the “European Journal of Clinical Nutrition” demonstrated that the breast milk composition of Spanish mothers was lower in saturated fat and higher in monounsaturated and omega-3 fatty acids.
+This reflects the traditional Mediterranean diet of Spain.
+It can also take 2-3 days for your breastmilk to reflect dietary changes.
+The fat in breastmilk is also what gives it flavor and provides the baby with its first ‘taste’ of different foods.